Before you can build an integration, you have to create the connections to the applications with which you want to share data.

 - Enter a meaningful name to help others find your connection when they begin to create their own integrations.
 The name you enter is automatically added in capital letters to the Identifier field.
 If you modify the identifier name, don't include blank spaces (for example,

 Your connection is created.
 You're now ready to configure the connection details, such as connection properties, security policies, connection login credentials, and (for certain connections) agent group.

 Enter connection information so your application can process requests.

-- In the WSDL URL field, specify the URL to use in this integration.
+displayed.
+Specify the URLs to use in this integration.

 ERP Services Catalog WSDL URL